lancedb/lancedb/docs/src/python/dlt.md

         print(load_info)
     ```

     The script above will ingest the data into LanceDB as it is, i.e. without creating any embeddings.
-If we want to embed one of the fields (for example, `"Title"` that contains the movie titles), then we will use `dlt`'s `lancedb_adapter` and modify the script as follows:
+If we want to embed one of the fields (for example, `"Title"` that contains the movie titles), then we will use dlt's `lancedb_adapter` and modify the script as follows:

     - Add the following import statement:
         ```python